-- reviewing significant financial reporting issues and judgments, with the Financial Controller and the external auditors, so as to ensure the integrity of the financial statements of the Group and any formal announcements relating to the Group's financial performance, before their submission to the Board of Directors; - reviewing and report to the Board of Directors at least annually the adequacy and effectiveness of the Group's internal controls and risk management systems with the Financial Controller and the internal and external auditors, including financial, operation, compliance and information technology controls via reviews carried out by the internal auditors; - reviewing and approve transactions falling within the scope of Chapter 9 and Chapter 10 of the Catalist Listing Manual (if any); - reviewing any potential conflicts of interest; - setting out a framework to resolve or mitigate any potential conflicts of interest, as well as monitor compliance with such framework; - undertaking such other reviews and projects as may be requested by the Board of Directors and report to the Board of Directors its findings from time to time on matters arising and requiring the attention of the Audit Committee; - reviewing the Group's financial risk areas, with a view to providing an independent oversight on the Group's financial reporting, with the outcome of such review to be disclosed in the annual reports, or if the findings are material, to be immediately announced via Singapore Exchange Network; - reviewing and establish procedures for receipt, retention and treatment of complaints received by the Group, inter alia, criminal offences involving the Group or its employees, questionable accounting, auditing, business, safety or other matters that impact negatively on the Group; - reviewing policies and arrangements for concerns about possible improprieties in financial reporting or other matters to be safely raised, to ensure that such policies and arrangements continue to be in place for independent investigation and appropriate follow-up, and to ensure that the Company publicly discloses, and clearly communicates to employees the existence of a whistle-blowing policy and the procedures for raising such concerns; - reviewing of interested person transaction to ensure that they are on normal commercial terms and that they do not prejudice the interest of the Company and its minority shareholders; and - generally undertaking such other functions and duties as may be required by statute or the Catalist Listing Manual, and by such amendments made thereto from time to time.
+- reviewing any potential conflicts of interest; - setting out a framework to resolve or mitigate any potential conflicts of interest, as well as monitor compliance with such framework; - undertaking such other reviews and projects as may be requested by the Board of Directors and report to the Board of Directors its findings from time to time on matters arising and requiring the attention of the AC; - reviewing the Group's financial risk areas, with a view to providing an independent oversight on the Group's financial reporting, with the outcome of such review to be disclosed in the annual reports, or if the findings are material, to be immediately announced via Singapore Exchange Network; - reviewing and establish procedures for receipt, retention and treatment of complaints received by the Group, inter alia, criminal offences involving the Group or its employees, questionable accounting, auditing, business, safety or other matters that impact negatively on the Group; - reviewing policies and arrangements for concerns about possible improprieties in financial reporting or other matters to be safely raised, to ensure that such policies and arrangements continue to be in place for independent investigation and appropriate follow-up, and to ensure that the Company publicly discloses, and clearly communicates to employees the existence of a whistle-blowing policy and the procedures for raising such concerns; - reviewing interested person transactions to ensure that they are on normal commercial terms and do not prejudice the interest of the Company and its minority shareholders; and - generally undertaking such other functions and duties as may be required by statute or the Catalist Rules, and by such amendments made thereto from time to time.

 The AC is authorised to investigate any matter within its terms of reference, and has full access to, and co-operation of, the Management.
-The AC has full discretion to invite any Director, Executive Officer or management personnel to attend its meetings and has access to reasonable resources, including independent professional advice, to enable it to discharge its functions.
+The AC has full discretion to invite any Director, Executive Officer or key management personnel to attend its meetings and has access to reasonable resources, including independent professional advice, to enable it to discharge its functions.

-The Group has complied with Rules 712 and 715 of the Catalist Rules in relation to the appointment of its external auditor.
-The aggregate amount of fees paid/payable to the external auditor, BDO LLP, for audit services for FY2021 were \$110,000 and the non-audit service rendered by BDO LLP in respect of the listing of the Company on Catalist was \$20,009.
-The AC, having reviewed the scope and value of the audit services provided by the external auditor, is satisfied that the independence and objectivity of the external auditor is not impaired.
+The Group has complied with Rules 712 and 715 of the Catalist Rules in relation to the appointment of its external auditors.
+The aggregate amount of fees paid/payable to the external auditors, BDO LLP, for audit services for FY2022 were S\$151,200 and the non-audit service rendered by BDO LLP in respect of the agreed upon procedure for CPF compliance matter was S\$3,000.
+The AC, having reviewed the scope and value of the non-audit services provided by the external auditor, is satisfied that the independence and objectivity of the external auditor is not impaired.

-In recommending the re-appointment of BDO LLP as the external auditor for the financial year ending 30 June 2022, the AC had taken into consideration the Audit Quality Indicator Disclosure Framework published by the Accounting and Corporate Regulatory Authority.
+In recommending the re-appointment of BDO LLP as the external auditor for the financial year ending 30 June 2023, the AC had taken into consideration the Audit Quality Indicator Disclosure Framework published by the Accounting and Corporate Regulatory Authority.

 The Company has outsourced its internal audit function to RSM, a corporate member of the Institute of Internal Auditors Singapore.
-The primary reporting line of the internal auditors is to the AC and administratively to the Financial Controller.
+The primary reporting line of the internal auditors is to the AC and administratively to the CFO.
 The hiring, removal, evaluation of the internal auditors and compensation to be paid to them is recommended by the AC and approved by the Board.